The Ultimate Guide to Printing QR Codes

 Correct material selection

 Glossy surfaces can cause glare and interfere with scanning.
-Opt for matte papers/finishes to ensure the QR code is visible and easily readable by scanner apps.
+Opt for matte papers/finishes to ensure the QR code is visible and easily readable by QR code scanner apps

 If using a home printer, ensure it can handle the type of paper or material you’ve chosen for the QR code.
 Experiment with different paper weights and finishes to find what works best for your printer.